 - Selling dreams of the good life in Kazakhstan (Sapiens)

-With all that, note that this is a personal blog.
-I know professional contacts can find this (hi, friends!), but it’s not a portfolio.
-It includes past posts I may not agree with now.
-I retain these because I believe there’s value in sharing reflections and growth over time.
-Come join me!
+What that, do note that this is a personal blog with posts extending back a decade or more.
+My thoughts have changed in that time.
+I know work folks can find this (hi, friends!), but it’s really not a polished portfolio or intended for a mass audience.
+It includes past posts that I may not agree with or am tempted to rewrite, but I keep them because I I believe there’s value in sharing reflections and growth over time.

 Thanks for turning this blog public.
 Reading on my phone and don’t see a place to subscribe.
 Will you offer that?
 I too found Kazakh names fascinating and write about it in my book.